| 四 | |

 |

-Showing all 3 examples containing 四 Chinese characters are one of history's most ancient writing scripts, approximately four thousand years old.
-These writings are very neat and tidy.
+Showing all 7 examples containing 四 Forty divided by eight equals five.
+[Lit. forty divide eight equals five.
+This is okay both for written and spoken Cantonese.]
+Chinese characters are one of history's most ancient writing scripts, approximately four thousand years old.
+He didn't shut the window yesterday.
+When he woke up found that he had four mosquito bites.
 It suddenly snowed during the end of April.
-It really goes with the saying "Until one has eaten Dragon Boat Festival's dumplings, do not keep one's warm clothings". [未食五月粽寒衣唔入籠 is a Cantonese saying.
+"Until it's time to eat Dragon Boat Festival's dumplings, don't put away your warm clothes," as they say! [未食五月粽寒衣唔入籠 is a Cantonese saying.
 There are variations used by Mandarin and other dialects.]
-Legend 國 : Written Chinese only 粵 : Spoken Cantonese only |
+Legend 國 : This term is used in Mandarin/Standard written Chinese, not Cantonese. 粵 : This term is used in Cantonese, not Mandarin/Standard written Chinese.
+No icon: This term is used in both Cantonese and Mandarin/Standard written Chinese. |

-: the Jyutping romanisation (pronunciation)
+: the Cantonese Jyutping romanisation (pronunciation)

 : the Mandarin pronunciation of the word in pinyin.